Dr Philip Gatter

-Currently I also work with Islington Mind (generic counselling service and Outcome LGBT service), as well as private clients.
+For five years from 2014 I also worked with Islington Mind (generic counselling service and Outcome LGBT service).
+I have been in private practice since 2009.

-At Islington Mind Outcome I work mainly with asylum seekers who have been persecuted in their home countries because of their sexuality.
+At Islington Mind Outcome I worked mainly with asylum seekers who had been persecuted in their home countries because of their sexuality.

 how I work